umbraco/UmbracoDocs/Documentation/Installation/install-umbraco-with-nuget.md

 NuGet will then download dependencies and will install all of Umbraco's files in your new solution.
 During this process it will ask if it is allowed to overwrite your web.config file.
 In this case, overwriting the file is safe because we just started a new project.
 If you're installing Umbraco in an existing project, however, you might want to create a backup of your existing web.config file before answering "Yes".

-For some inexplicable reason, the installation will fail if you answer "Overwrite All" to the question So make sure to only answer "Yes" (sometimes needed a few times).
+For some inexplicable reason, the installation will fail if you answer "Yes to All" to the question So make sure to **only answer "Yes"** (sometimes needed a few times).

 ![](images/NuGet/nuget-overwrite-dialog.png)